We currently do not accept applications from 16-18 year old people. Thank you for your understanding.

 Lots of new volunteering roles, including:

-Mealtime and support roles:-
+Mealtime and support roles - Weekdays and weekends

 We have a variety of roles during the day and evening for volunteers to support our patients with hydration and nutrition.
 These task range from delivering meals and chatting with patients over dinnertime, to supporting with feeding for patients recovering from arm/shoulder surgery.